 A charming, well-equipped and dog friendly holiday cottage in Stratton Stawless near Aylsham in Norfolk, Woodman's Barn also has a hot tub and shared use of an indoor heated swimming pool.
 The cottage sleeps 6 in 3 bedrooms and affords guests a relaxing and comfortable holiday in rural surroundings.

-Once a working flour mill for over 100 years, Aylsham Windmill now offers luxurious family-friendly self-catering holidays (with Wi-Fi) for 2-6 guests in Aylsham, a picturesque rural market town in Norfolk midway between Norwich and the coast at Cromer.
+Once a working flour mill for over 100 years, Aylsham Windmill now offers luxurious family-friendly self-catering holidays (with Wi-Fi) for 2-6 guests in Aylsham, a picturesque rural market town in North Norfolk midway between Norwich and the coast at Cromer.

 Enjoy a Norfolk coast holiday in Robin's Roost, near Aylsham in Buxton, a quiet village known for its beautiful landmark watermill.
 This Norfolk Cottage lies within easy reach of beaches and the Norfolk Broads.
 Sleeps 5.
 Pets welcome.